 Prior roles include Vice-Chair and Commissioner of the Jersey Appointments Commission, Board Chair of a Canadian regional innovation centre, President & COO of a publicly-listed molecular diagnostics company, in-house legal counsel for a venture capital fund and an appeals panel member to recognise harms suffered through systemic institutional abuse of children in care.

 Gailina holds an Honours Bachelor of Science in molecular genetics from the University of Toronto and a Bachelor of Laws from Western University, Canada.
 She also has a Master of Business Administration from the Kellogg School at Northwestern University (USA) and the Schulich School at York University (Canada), which she completed while leading the development and commercial launch of the world’s first blood-based genomic test for early cancer risk assessment in North America and Asia.

-Gailina also serves in a voluntary capacity as the founding executive director of the Jersey Policy Forum public policy think tank and as a trustee/advisor for a number of charities, educational institutions and private entities.
+Gailina also serves in a voluntary capacity as the founding executive director of the Jersey Policy Forum public policy think tank, as Acting Chair for ArtHouse Jersey and as a trustee/advisor for a number of charities, educational institutions and private entities.